 Cathedral crowds queuing outside the entry point, Christchurch Gate.

-Canterbury became one of Europe’s most visited towns in the middle ages with Christian pilgrims visiting the site of the Archbishop’s ugly demise.
+This city became one of Europe’s most visited towns in the middle ages with Christian pilgrims visiting the site of the Archbishop’s ugly demise.
 The Cathedral was the pilgrimage goal in Chaucer’s classic and bawdy Canterbury Tales that tormented many an English schoolboy with its medieval verbiage and lewd imagery.

 Medieval St Margaret’s Church is now home to a life size Canterbury Tales reconstruction while the city centre offers various lively shows on the same theme.

-Canterbury’s West Gate on the Stour River.
+The West Gate on the Stour River.

 Canterbury Cathedral is a World Heritage Site, together with the Saxon St. Martin’s Church and the ruins of St Augustine’s Abbey and is one of the most visited places in the UK, with over a million tourists/pilgrims a year.